OmarShehata/works-in-progress/codeday-memetics-internship.md

 **(3) TODO: the "how are you feeling today" app**

 This is more of an art project, but it can easily go viral and be used for lots of different experiments.
-This contributes to (1) explaining to the general public how semantic embeddings work
+This contributes to (1) explaining to the general public how semantic embeddings work (2) how to navigate latent space

 **(4) TODO: real-time CSV to 2D embeddings map**